As you look for a new opportunity, be it seeking a job or applying for school, you may need to write a motivational letter.

 • End your letter with an emphatic declaration.
 Illustrate your eagerness for the discussed matter and express gratitude for the reader's consideration.

 • Proofread and edit carefully.
-Ensure that there are no grammar, spelling, or formatting errors in your letter before sending it.
+Ensure that there are no grammar, spelling, or formatting errors in your motivational letter before sending it.

 By abiding by the above instructions, you will be able to compose an impassioned motivation letter which will give you a head start on attaining the job or getting into the university.